Keiichi Tanaami 1936-2024

 Overview

-Keiichi Tanaami (b.
-1936 in Tokyo, Japan) lives and works in Tokyo, Japan.
-As Japan’s first Pop artist, he has forever shaped the world of art with his dizzying dreamscapes confronting man’s enchantment and alienation in the modern world.
+Keiichi Tanaami (1936 - 2024, Tokyo, Japan) As Japan’s first Pop artist, he has forever shaped the world of art with his dizzying dreamscapes confronting man’s enchantment and alienation in the modern world.

 Drawing inspiration from his time in New York in the 70s, with clear nods to Pop Art pioneers Andy Warhol and Roy Liechtenstein, Tanaami was also largely influenced by the trauma of the bombings of Tokyo by the United States during WWII which he he witnessed as a child.
 In his early collages he merges clippings from US magazines with hand drawn parts, often displaying his recurring themes like nudes, skulls, cherry blossoms, explosions and phallic images.
 Later in his career he took up painting and melted his existing themes with themes of Japanese art history by quoting Katsushika Hokussai or Oide Toko.